Best Cars for Teenagers - Safest Cars for Teens and Young Drivers

 Many teenage first-time drivers have not had time to establish a credit history, which can cause financing issues.
 Some who do have a credit history, have had late payments and defaults which reflect negatively on their reports.

 Getting approved for a loan and buying car insurance are based on credit scores, which are determined by consumers' borrowing history.
 This information can often be wrong or outdated.
-It's always wise to know your FICO® credit score before looking for financing.
+It's always wise to know your FICO® credit score

 A poor credit score can result in very high interest rates, high insurance rates, high down payments, and even loan refusals.
 The recent downturn in the nation's economy has created tighter credit, making it much more important to have a good credit score than ever before.